simaysanli/Parking-System/README.md

 * Missing field (plate) and missing request are controlled and this conditions return 400 status code.
 * German plate is controlled by validity conditions.
 If the plate is valid, it returns 200 status code.
 If plate isn't valid, it returns 422 status code.

+Plate is inserted as ÄE-A2574.
+200 status code is returned.

+{
+	"plate": "ÄE-A2574"
+}

+{
+    "msg": "the ÄE-A2574 is a valid German plate"
+}

+Plate is inserted as ÄE-A0574.
+422 status code is returned.

+{
+	"plate": "ÄE-A0574"
+}

+{
+    "msg": "the ÄE-A0574 is not a valid German plate" }

+Plate is inserted as ÄBE-AA231.
+200 status code is returned.

+{
+	"plate": "ÄBE-AA231"
+}

+{
+    "msg": "the ÄBE-AA231 is a valid German plate"
+}

 # DELETE
 /plate/<plate_id> <br />
 Posted plate is deleted if plate is exist.